AnastasiaShubaeva/2022_2023-introduction_to_distributed_technologies-k4110c-treriakova-a-v/exam/exam.md

 ERC-20 is a technical standard used to issue and implement tokens on the Ethereum blockchain.
 The ERC-20 standard makes it easier for developers to predict with more accuracy the interaction between different tokens and applications.
 It also defines how ERC-20 tokens are transferred within the Ethereum blockchain and how their respective supply and address balances are being consistently recorded.
 The ERC-20 gives developers a list of rules to follow, which enables seamless functioning within the larger Ethereum platform.
-Numerous decentralized applications (DApps) and services support ERC-20 tokens, making it easier for community members and businesses to adopt and use them on a wide range of applications (such as cryptocurrency wallets, decentralized exchanges, games, and so forth).
-Although the majority of tokens on the Ethereum network follow the ERC-20 standard, there are some exceptions.
-Ether (ETH), for instance, was created before the standard and does not comply with it yet.
-This led to the creation of the so-called Wrapped Ether (WETH) - which is an ERC-20 token that represents Ether at a 1:1 ratio (1 WETH = 1 ETH).
-WETH allows users to trade their ETH to other ERC-20 tokens on decentralized exchanges.

 6 main functions:
 * function totalSupply() public view returns (uint256) --total number of tokens in the contract